alialdkhail/TeamspeakPTC/README.md

-# TeamspeakPTS
+# TeamspeakPTC

-Teamspeak PTS is an easy to use java bot for Teamspeak 3, which saves and creates temporary channels for users joining a specific channel.
+Teamspeak PTC is an easy to use java bot for Teamspeak 3, which saves and creates temporary channels for users joining a specific channel.

   - Easy to use
   - Lightweight